securebitAsif/fabulous-jupiter-8f84d/about.md

 - After finishing my Abitur with focus on Math and Physics
 - I started studying Electrical Engineering at Ruhr-Uni Bochum (2015)
 - Specialised in Computer Science at Uni Duisburg-Essen
-- Continuing now to achieve
+- Continuing now to achieve the expert level by